 You got it now, right? 😉

-Are you not at an advanced stage of reader?
+Are you not at an advanced stage of reading?

 You didn’t recognize ‘murks’ by sight because it was your first exposure.
 It was a new item in your mental orthographic system.